lsawade/introduction-to-conda/docs/what-is-conda.md

 <img src="figures/environments.png" width="75%" class="center"/>
 </p>

-_Figure showing the inter project dependencies on the left side we have a single umbrella environment that contains all package dependencies, on the right hand side, using an environment manager (e.g. conda) we divide the projects into 2 different environments.
+_Figure showing the interproject dependencies and how `conda` takes care of it.
+On the left-hand side we have a single umbrella environment that contains all package dependencies.
+On the right-hand side, using an environment manager (e.g. conda), we divide the projects into two different environments.
 Now, the package `B` does suffer from a version conflict anymore_

 ### Reproducible research